 A server is a central repository where data and computer programs are stored and accessed by the clients in the network.
-Web server and Application server are types of the server where former is used to deliver web pages, and the latter handles all application operations between users an organisation’s back-end business applications or databases.
+Web server and Application server are types of the server where former is used to deliver web pages, and the latter deals with application operations performed between users and back-end business applications of the organization.

 A Web Server is a program that accepts requests for information and sends the required documents.
 An application server could be a program or a computer running a program in a distributed network.

 |Basic||Web servers are suitable for static content.||Application servers are suitable for dynamic content.|

 |Features||Involve only web or servlet container and cannot be used for EJB.||Could contain a web server as an aggregate part of them and also contain web and EJB containers.|